 - Don’t overdo it when driving.
 Take frequent breaks, and take your time.
 A well-rested and alert driver is a safe driver.

-Is there anything left out that you think should be placed on the snowbird preparation checklist?
-Share your best tips and tricks to help others.
+Is there anything we left out that you think should be placed on the snowbird preparation checklist?
+Share your best tips and tricks to help others in the comments below.